This pear pie is so good you’ll definitely want to add it to your Thanksgiving pie menu!

-Gluten-free dough can be difficult to roll out, and rolling it out on the wax paper with a well-floured rolling pin worked amazingly well.
+Gluten-free dough can be difficult to roll out, and rolling it out on the wax paper with a well-floured (with gf flour, of course!) rolling pin worked amazingly well.

-Once your crust is rolled out, carefully transfer it to your pie plate, gently pressing dough to fit.
+Once your crust is rolled out, carefully transfer it to your pie plate and gently press the dough to fit.
 From this point, you can begin to treat your GF pie crust dough just as you would any other pie crust.

 Gluten-free Pear Pie

 1 Cup heavy whipping cream

 4 large pears, skinned, de-veined, and thinly sliced (Note: Pears must be sufficiently ripened, or the pie will not turn out well—I usually buy them a week ahead of time and they are perfectly ripe by the time I bake the pie.)

 Fill half of the unbaked pie shell with thinly sliced pears.
 In a small bowl, stir the remainder of the ingredients together (except the cinnamon) and pour evenly over the pears.
 Sprinkle the top with the cinnamon.

 Bake at 425ºF for about 40 minutes, or until top is golden brown.

 Did I mention this is one of my favorite fall pies?
 It is.
 Second only to a good pumpkin pie, this pear pie is really and truly mouth watering.
 I can’t wait to eat the last piece (I hid it from everyone else)!